 Although, not made in the traditional Italian way, this delicious dish comes together quickly for a satisfying weeknight dinner.
 I have adapted this Bon Appetite recipe for weeknight porchetta to include sweet banana peppers, which I had frozen from our summer crop.
 You could substitute another pepper of your choice, use some onions, or even carrots if you wish.
 It is delicious, and filled with wonderful flavors, and beautiful to serve.
 It is a garlic and rosemary lover’s dream!
 This is a complimentary and delicious dish for my Cabbage Gratin Recipe.

-This Pork Tenderloin Roast recipe, comments, and photos were shared with my by Karen Calanchini, Food Stylist and Photographer, of Redding, CA. Recipe was slightly adapted from Bon Appetit magazine, January 2015, by Alison Roman.
+This Weeknight Porchetta recipe, comments, and photos were shared with my by Karen Calanchini, Food Stylist and Photographer, of Redding, CA. Recipe was slightly adapted from Bon Appetit magazine, January 2015, by Alison Roman.

 More great Pork Recipes.

-1 tablespoon coarsely-chopped fresh rosemary, plus 4 sprigs of rosemary
+- 1 tablespoon rosemary, fresh, coarsely chopped, plus 4 sprigs of rosemary